Haytak/PeroAI/README.md

 ## 🚀 Getting Started

 1. Install [AutoHotkey v2](https://www.autohotkey.com/).
-2. Download the project files to a separate folder.
+2. Download the [project files](https://github.com/Haytak/PeroAI/releases) and extract them to a separate folder.
 3. Run `PeroAI.ahk`.
 4. On the first run, the app will create configuration files automatically.
-5. Press `Win+S` (or use the tray icon) to open settings.
+5. Press `Win+S` to open settings.
 6. Enter your API keys for Groq or Gemini (guides are linked in the settings).
 7. Select any text and press `Win+Q` for correction or `Win+A` for a custom prompt!